vanTrant/product-landing-page/README.md

 # Product Landing Page

-I create this in order to complete Responsive Web Design Challenge from [freecodecamp](https://www.freecodecamp.org/learn/responsive-web-design/)
+I create this in order to complete Responsive Web Design Challenge from [freecodecamp](https://www.freecodecamp.org/learn/responsive-web-design/).
+This design is inspired mostly by the Tesla product landing webpage.

 ## Getting started